aros-development-team/AROS/arch/all-darwin/README.txt

 (for example ppc-apple-darwin10-gcc-4.2.1 instead of just ppc-apple-darwin10-gcc).
 This can be done using --with-gcc-version=x.y argument for configure.
 For example:

- ./configure --target=darwin-ppc --with-gcc-version=4.2.1
+ ./configure --target=darwin-x86_64 --with-gcc-version=4.2.1

+ Currently only x86_64 and i386 versions are complete.
+PowerPC version compiles, but there is ABI incompatibility between AROS and Darwin.
+Darwin calls clobber some register which is expected to be preserved by AROS.
+A volunteer is needed to research the problem and implement correct AROS_HOST_BARRIER macro (similar to ARM version).
- Currently only PowerPC and i386 versions are complete. x86_64 version is a work in progress.
-ARM version makes sense only for iOS variant (using --enable-target-variant=ios switch). iOS port is also a work in progress and is described separately.
+ ARM version makes sense only for iOS variant (using --enable-target-variant=ios switch). iOS port is incomplete and is described separately.

  Building on Mac is verified to be succesful using MacOS X v10.6 (Snow Leopard), + gcc 4.2.1 (bundled with Xcode) + aros-binutils v2.20.1